Rep. Brad Farrin

 Rep. Farrin was the Command Chief Master Sergeant for the Maine Air National Guard before retiring in 2013 as its highest-ranking enlisted airman serving nearly three decades.
 He deployed to Iraq in 2008 in Operation Iraq Freedom and to the Horn of Africa in 2009 in support of Operation Enduring Freedom.
 He has more than 18 major awards and decorations, including the Legion of Merit and the Air Force Meritorious Service Medal.

 Rep. Farrin is a proud member of the American Legion, VFW, the Enlisted Association of the National Guard and Air Force Sergeants Association.
+He also served as a Captain with the Norridgewock Fire Department until 2004.

 Legislation sponsored by Rep. Farrin during the 127th Legislature: